- Fan Zone

-Deeply entrenched at Binghamton as the longest-tenured head coach, Tim Sinicki begins his 21st season at the helm of a 2013 Bearcats’ program that has become one of the most consistently successful programs in the Northeast.
+Deeply entrenched at Binghamton as its longest-tenured head coach, Tim Sinicki begins his 22nd season at the helm of a 2014 Bearcats’ program that has become one of the most consistently successful programs in the Northeast.
 His squad is the reigning America East champions and the league’s only program to finish in the conference top-3 in each of the last seven years.

 Despite playing every game on the road in 2012 as the team’s home facility was being refurbished, BU placed third in the conference and advanced to the America East tournament.
-Two more Sinicki pitching proteges Mike Augliera and Lee Sosa garnered first team all-conference honors and were taken in the MLB Draft.
+Two more Sinicki pitching proteges - Mike Augliera and Lee Sosa - garnered first team all-conference honors and were taken in the MLB Draft.
 Augliera went in the fifth round - the highest pick in program history.
 Meanwhile, up in Minneapolis, another Sinicki pitching standout Scott Diamond made headlines with a 12-win season for the Twins.
 In all, Sinicki has produced 16 Major League Baseball draft picks and pro signees in the last eight years.
 Headed by Minnesota starter Diamond, three former Bearcats are playing professionally for MLB affiliates.

 In 2010, BU won its fourth straight America East regular season title - the second-longest streak in conference history.
 The team’s 21-3 league record represented the third-highest win percentage (.875) in 18 years of America East annals and the three losses were the fewest of any team in 12 years.
 The Bearcats won a school-record 31 games and extended their NCAA record by improving the team’s win total for a seventh consecutive season.
 The team then earned a final regional ranking of No. 6 (out of 68) in the PING!
 Northeast Rankings.